Freed Taliban hostage accused of crimes in Canada

 - One count of misleading police

 Lawyer Eric Granger said he has not seen the evidence against his client, "which is typical at this early stage," he told CNN.
-He pointed out two publication bans in place: one against reporting information disclosed in bail proceedings, and another on information that would identify potential victims or witnesses.
+He noted the court imposed two publication bans allowed by Canadian law: one against reporting information disclosed in bail proceedings, and another on information that would identify potential victims or witnesses.

 "We look forward to receiving the evidence and defending him against these charges," Granger said, noting his client is presumed innocent and has never been in trouble before.